docker-hy/docker-hy.github.io/exercises.md

 > TIP: The project has install instructions in README.
 > TIP: You do not have to install anything new outside containers.

-**1.5** This exercise is mandatory
+**1.6** This exercise is mandatory

 Clone, fork or download a project from <https://github.com/docker-hy/backend-example-docker>.

 Create a Dockerfile for the project and give a command so that the project runs in a docker container with port 8000 exposed and published so when you start the container and navigate to <http://localhost:8000> you will generate a message in logs.txt in the root.

 Create a volume for the logs.txt so that when the application is shut down the logs are not destroyed.
+And when restarted it continues to write into the same logs.txt.

 *Do not alter the code of the project*

-**1.6** This exercise is mandatory
+**1.7** This exercise is mandatory

 Start both frontend-example and backend-example with correct ports exposed and configure the CMD with necessary information from README.
-You know that the configuration is ready when the button for 1.6 of frontend-example responds.
+You know that the configuration is ready when the button for 1.7 of frontend-example responds.

 *Do not alter the code of either project*